basho/basho_docs/content/riak/ts/1.3.0/using/riakshell.md

 The connected nodes are: ['dev1@127.0.0.1','dev2@127.0.0.1']
 ```

-You can reconnect riak-shell by running: `reconnect`.
+You can reconnect riak shell by running: `reconnect`.
 This will try to connect you to one of the nodes listed in your riak_shell.config.
 Each node will be tried until it succeeds or runs out of nodes to try.

 You can toggle a connection prompt to show the connect status in the prompt: